John C. Calhoun: Election of 1844

 At the Democratic Convention in Baltimore, Maryland in May 1844, Calhoun's supporters, with Calhoun in attendance, threatened to bolt the proceedings and shift support to Tyler's third party ticket if the delegates failed to produce a pro-Texas nominee.
 Calhoun's Pakenham letter, and its identification with proslavery extremism, moved the presumptive Democratic Party nominee, the northerner Martin Van Buren, into denouncing annexation.
 Therefore, Van Buren, already not widely popular in the South, saw his support from that region crippled.
 As a result, James K. Polk, a pro-Texas Jacksonian and Tennessee politician, won the nomination.
 Historian Daniel Walker Howe says that Calhoun's Pakenham letter was a deliberate attempt to influence the outcome of the 1844 election, writing:

 In the general election, Calhoun offered his endorsement to Polk on condition that he support the annexation of Texas, oppose the Tariff of 1842, and dissolve the Washington Globe, the semi-official propaganda organ of the Democratic Party headed by Francis Preston Blair.
 He received these assurances and enthusiastically supported Polk's candidacy.
 Polk narrowly defeated Henry Clay, who opposed annexation.
 Lame-duck President Tyler organized a joint House–Senate vote on the Texas treaty which passed, requiring only a simple majority.
-He signed a bill of annexation on March 1, With President Polk's support, the Texas annexation treaty was approved by the Texas Republic in 1845.
+He signed a bill of annexation on March 1.
+With President Polk's support, the Texas annexation treaty was approved by the Texas Republic in 1845.
 A bill to admit Texas as the 28th state of the Union was signed by Polk on December 29, 1845.

 Second term in the Senate

 Mexican–American War and Wilmot Proviso

 Calhoun was re-elected to the Senate in 1845 following the resignation of Daniel Elliott Huger.
 He soon became vocally opposed to the Mexican–American War.
 He believed that it would distort the national character by undermining republicanism in favor of empire and by bringing non-white persons into the country.
 When Congress declared war against Mexico on May 13, he abstained from voting on the measure.
+In South Carolina, Calhoun received some praise for his principled position, but support for the war was high in spite of his opposition.
 Calhoun also vigorously opposed the Wilmot Proviso, an 1846 proposal by Pennsylvania Representative David Wilmot to ban slavery in all newly acquired territories.
-The House of Representatives, through its Northern majority, passed the provision several times.
-However, the Senate, where non-slave and slave states had more equal representation, never approved the measure.
+The House of Representatives, through its Northern majority, passed the provision.
+However, the Senate never approved the measure.